Nancy Drew: Video games

 Computer games publisher HeR Interactive began publishing an adventure game series based on the character in 1998.
 The games follow the popular "point-and-click format" with players playing as Nancy and using their mouse to move around a virtual environment to talk to suspects, pick up clues, solve puzzles, and eventually solve the crime.
 Many of the games are either directly or loosely adapted from novels in the various series, while some others are new storylines created by the company.

 The series is generally designed for PC.
 The earliest releases were solely compatible with Microsoft Windows while later releases are also compatible with Mac OS.
 Some of the games have been ported to other systems, such as the Nintendo Wii and Game Boy Advance, and one was released on Interactive DVD.
 The games are aimed at a family audience, with the suggestion of "ages 10 and up"; most of the games have the ESRB rating of E, though Shadow at the Water's Edge and The Captive Curse are rated E10+.
 Lani Minella voiced the Nancy character for thirty-two games from Her Interactive from 1998 until 2015.
 After the release of Sea of Darkness, the company announced that Minella would not be returning to the series.
 She was replaced with Brittany Cox beginning with the release of Midnight in Salem in 2019.

 The games and company overall have received recognition throughout its history for being a pioneer in female gaming, and have been dubbed into several different languages internationally.
 Her Interactive has also released two adventure game/hidden object hybrid games Lights, Camera, Curses (2008) and Resorting to Danger (2009) under the Nancy Drew Dossier series.
 The iOS game Nancy Drew: Codes & Clues was released in May 2016, designed for younger audiences to develop skills in computer programming.

-In addition to the games created by Her Interactive, Majesco Entertainment and Gorilla Systems Co. have released Nancy Drew: Deadly Secret of Olde World Park (2007) and Nancy Drew: The Mystery of the Clue Bender Society (2008) for the Nintendo DS.
+In addition to the games created by Her Interactive, Majesco and Gorilla Systems Co. have released Nancy Drew: Deadly Secret of Olde World Park (2007) and Nancy Drew: The Mystery of the Clue Bender Society (2008) for the Nintendo DS.
 THQ has also released two games for the Nintendo DS, Nancy Drew: The Hidden Staircase (2008) and Nancy Drew: The Model Mysteries (2010).